The teams of the future are working asynchronously. They're dispersed geographically, working remotely, and primarily connecting digitally.

 3) Get to Know the Night Owls

-If you work on the opposite side of the world from your team, you'll inevitably get to know the night owls.
-Remote work and flexible schedules allow those who work best at night to do so - and they will become your synchronized coworkers.
+If you're on the opposite side of the world from your team, you'll naturally become familiar with the night owls.
+Remote work and flexible hours enable those who excel at night to work accordingly, making them your synchronized colleagues.

-Get to know your night owl coworkers and enjoy the company.
+Get to know your night owl coworkers and enjoy their company.

 4) Carry Half the Conversation: Say Everything You Need to Say

 When you send work messages asynchronously, you want to frame everything your coworkers need to provide a helpful answer.
-Instead of asking "Hey, do you remember that project?", give all the information you have and take the time to fully frame any questions you want to ask.
+Instead of asking "Hey, do you remember that project?", give all the information you have and take the time to frame any questions you want to ask fully.

 Carefully articulate what you need and what you want to convey.
 Recognize that your message stands on its own rather than relying on the usual support of an interactive conversation.

-You can ask multiple questions at once, or provide a full report of information that will be waiting in your team's inboxes or group chat when they wake up.
-This allows them to take time and craft a complete, useful response that you can wake up to later.
-Your letter-writing skills can be useful for building your asynchronous communications.
+You can submit multiple questions at once or share a full report of information that will be waiting in your team's inboxes or group chat when they wake up.
+This enables them to take their time and craft a thorough, helpful response for you to read later.
+Writing clear messages can also help improve your skills in remote asynchronous communication.

 Try to be complete in your messaging so that large chunks of work can be done as a result.